Lenovo thinkpad l480 core i5 8th gen 8gb256gb ssd

 Lenovo ThinkPad L480

 The ThinkPad L480 has a plastic, all-black, functionally dull design.
 It weighs 3.9 pounds and is 13.2 x 9.3 x 0.9 inches, so it's sizable but not too large.
-The L480 is not the most portable device given its thickness and weight, but it will do the job.
-The Dell Latitude 5490, which is its closest rival, measures 13.1 x 9 x 0.8 inches and weighs 3.8 pounds.
+The L480 is not the most portable device, given its thickness and weight, but it will do the job.
+The Dell Latitude 5490, its closest rival, measures 13.1 x 9 x 0.8 inches and weighs 3.8 pounds.

 Durability And Security